-The Commission has determined that NEMMCO should begin this reporting obligation in 2008, and consequently be required to submit its first report to the Panel on the accuracy of its SOO load forecasts, and any improvements made to the forecasting process, by 1 November 2008.
+The Commission considers that NEMMCO should begin its new reporting obligation in 2008.
+Therefore, NEMMCO should submit its first report to the Panel on the accuracy of its SOO load forecasts and any improvements made to the forecasting process, by 1 November 2008.
+The Panel would then be required to publish this report within 10 business days of receiving it.

-The Commission suggests that this reporting obligation would require minimal implementation by NEMMCO, as NEMMCO is already engaged in a continuous improvement process for the preparation of its demand projections.
+The Commission suggests that this new reporting obligation will require minimal implementation by NEMMCO, as NEMMCO is already engaged in a continuous improvement process for the preparation of its demand projections following an independent review of its processes in 2004.